Adam-Norberg/LC_SCP106/Plugin/Thunderstore/README.md

 - Hamunii (and all people listed in their credits!) for the Template - https://github.com/Hamunii/LC-ExampleEnemy

 ## Afterwords
 As this is my first mod and time with Unity, please report any glitches or bugs that you may experience to me.
 More functionalities are planned for the future.
+Feel free to use any of the code for this mod in your own.